Crash of a Boeing 727-23 in Cincinnati: 58 killed

 Probable cause:

-Inadequate preflight preparation and/or planning on part of the pilot who started the flight with the gust locks engaged.
+Inadequate preflight preparation on part of the pilot who failed to use or incorrectly used anti-icing/deicing equipment.

 Final Report: